-Sub-attributes: Sector limit one see clause X.X see clause X.X see clause X.X
+Sub-attributes: Sector limit one see clause X.X

+Sector limit two see clause X.X

-26.17 Sector limit obscured
+29.18 Sector limit obscured

 Sector limit obscured: IHO Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
 (Advanced Learner's Dictionary, 2nd Edition).